A french charm from 1900-20 with a horseshoe nail encircling the number 13 - twice the luck in one amulet.

 With a complex history, thirteen as an unlucky number is a very prevalent notion in the modern western world.
 However, in much of the world it is seen as lucky.
 In Christianity, Jesus had twelve apostles making which, including himself, made 13.
 It is a prime number and, since it cannot be divided into threes, is viewed as a stable number.

 This charm weighs 1.2g and measures 18mm in diameter (without the bail).
 There is a punch but, it is illegible.
 Tests as 18k.
 The bail is newer.
-There is some gold solder at the top, where the bail threads through.
-Please see all photos.

 * Props used in photos, such as antique boxes, are not included in purchases.